-In accordance with Government Auditing Standards, we have also issued a report dated May 18, 2021, on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued a report dated June 16, 2022, on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.

-McDismit Davis
+McDirmit Davis

-Orlando, Florida May 18, 2021 Our discussion and analysis of University Village Community Development District, Lee County, Florida's (the "District") financial accomplishments provide an overview of the District's financial activities for the year ended September 30, 2020.
+Orlando, Florida June 16, 2022 Our discussion and analysis of University Village Community Development District, Lee County, Florida's (the "District") financial accomplishments provide an overview of the District's financial activities for the year ended September 30, 2021.
 Please read it in conjunction with the District's Independent Auditor's Report, financial statements and accompanying notes.